-Although during the recent years some brands have -at least partially- succumbed to the fad of “oversized” watches churning out hundreds of models that look almost as big as a hockey puck, it is pleasant to see that there are still models that are issued in a more classic size.
+Although during recent years some brands have -at least partially- succumbed to the fad of “oversized” watches churning out hundreds of models that look almost as big as a hockey puck, it is pleasant to see that there are still models that are issued in a more classic size.

 The rose gold alloy of the body is neatly supported by a beige-toned dial that is decorated with JLC’s signature triangular hour markers and features a moon-phase indicator.

-Placed at 6 o’clock, the simple, but the picturesque complication is accompanied by a simple circular calendar indicator that shows current date with a thin baton-shaped hand.
+Placed at 6 o’clock, the simple, yet picturesque complication is accompanied by a simple circular calendar indicator that shows the current date with a thin baton-shaped hand.

-While Arabic numerals on the date display are a bit too small for my taste, I think that it won’t be a problem for long-term owners since, with time, you will be able to correctly register current date even without looking at actual numerals.
+While Arabic numerals on the date display are a bit too small for my taste, I think that it won’t be a problem for long-term owners since, with time, you will be able to correctly register the current date even without looking at actual numerals.

-Driven by the new JLC Caliber 925 automatic movement (as usual, crafted, assembled and decorated by hand at Jaeger-LeCoultre’s production facility,) the Master Ultra Thin Moon 39 features standard power reserve of 43 hours.
+Driven by the new JLC Caliber 925 automatic movement (as usual, crafted, assembled, and decorated by hand at Jaeger-LeCoultre’s production facility,) the Master Ultra Thin Moon 39 features a standard power reserve of 43 hours.

-It also offers a high level of quality, too, since every movement, like a hand-built internal combustion engine of a supercar, is tested for as long as 42 days (1000 hours, to be more precise,) then readjusted to offer the best possible performance.
+It also offers a high level of quality, too, since every movement, like a hand-built internal combustion engine of a supercar, is tested for as long as 42 days (1000 hours, to be more precise,) and then readjusted to offer the best possible performance.

 According to Jaeger-LeCoultre, the collection will be presented in three cases: stainless steel (Ref.
 Q1368520,) rose gold (Ref.
 Q1362520,) and rose gold set with diamonds (Ref.
 Q1362501.)